scrawlon/CSS-Animation-Blocks/README.md

 mainBlock.start();
 ```

-### AnimationBlock definition objects
+### AnimationBlock timeline objects
-Within a block definition object, the main object keys are timecode strings, in the format 'minutes:seconds.milliseconds (00:00.000)'.
+Within a block timeline object, the main object keys are timecode strings, in the format 'minutes:seconds.milliseconds (00:00.000)'.
 This represents the moment in time your defined animations will start.

 Each timecode key holds an object with an **'animations'** array.
 This is where you'll call your **'cssAnimation'** and **'cssTransform'** keyframes on a Dom **'elementSelector'** in an html page.